research-team/robot-dream/doc/memristive_approach.md

 ## Component diagram

-As the part of [Robot Dream architecture](architecture.md) the memristive brain component takes central role in a robotic system.
+As the part of [Robot Dream architecture](architecture.md) the memristive brain component takes central role in a robotic system, for exhaustive description of other than memristive brain components see [architectural documentation](architecture.md)

 ![Memristive brain HLD component diagram](HLD_Component_Memristive_Robot.png)